fuckedmywayuptothetopp/immos-scripts/README.md

 # I will be reuploading every file later, will also be explaining alot.

-# EVERYTHING IS IN THE ZIP FILE WILL MOST LIKELY DELETE THIS TMRW (1.1.2024)
+# EVERYTHING IS IN THE ZIP FILE